jonbnewman/mobx-store-provider/docs/basic-example.md

 Note that we also wrap our component using `observer()` from the [mobx-react](https://github.com/mobxjs/mobx-react#mobx-react) library.

 This is critical, as it ensures the component will render any updates made to the `appStore`.
-For more information, see the [observer documentation](https://mobx.js.org/refguide/observer-component.html#observer) in the [mobx-react](https://github.com/mobxjs/mobx-react#mobx-react) library.
+For more information, see the [observer documentation](https://mobx.js.org/refguide/observer-component.html#observer) for the [mobx-react](https://github.com/mobxjs/mobx-react#mobx-react) library.

 ## Defining the store